idealo/deckard/README.md

 __However, you are welcome to join in with your ideas and create pull requests!__

 #### Planned Features:
-- integration of Kafka Encryption as provided by team SSO
 - IDE integration